 Roman Bath House and Wery Wall Remains

-Discovered and excavated in 1973/4, the Roman bath-house in Vicarage Field, Lancaster, formed one end of a large courtyard house, probably the home of a Roman official.
+Discovered and excavated in 1973/4, the Roman bath house in Vicarage Field, Lancaster, formed one end of a large courtyard house, probably the home of a Roman official.
 Much of the actual bath part of the building is unfortunately hidden beneath a multi-storey car park, but you can see the base of the walls and the remains of the hypocaust system used to heat the baths.

-It was demolished in about 340AD to make way for a new and massive stone fort.
-Part of the fort wall, known as the ‘Wery Wall’, can also be seen.
+The bath house was demolished in about 340AD to make way for a new and massive stone fort.
+Part of the fort wall, known as the ‘Wery Wall’, can also be seen nearby.

 The visible remains are just a small part of the Roman archaeology in this area.
 For more information on recent excavations on Lancaster’s Castle Hill please see www.facebook.com/BeyondTheCastle.